mapbender/mapbender-documentation/en/customization/yaml.rst

 **Import**

-YAML files that have been exported over the user interface or console, can be imported over the console.
+YAML files that have been exported over the user interface or console can be imported over the console.

 .. code-block:: bash